snolot/portal/README.md

-# Twister
+# Portal

-Three.js experiment using particles to create twister like effect.
+Three.js experiment to create portal effect.

 ## Description

-This project show how to setup a particle system to simulate twister using [three.js](https://threejs.org/).
+This project show how to setup a basic portal effect using [three.js](https://threejs.org/).

 ![preview](./images/preview.jpg)